-Rollins College is within easy commuting distance for most residents of Central Florida.
+The College is within easy commuting distance for most residents of Central Florida.
 The beautiful 70-acre campus is bounded by Lake Virginia to the east and south.
-The offices for the Hamilton Holt School are located at 203 East Lyman Avenue in Winter Park.
-Classes are held on the Rollins campus.
+Offices for the Hamilton Holt School are located at 203 East Lyman Avenue in Winter Park, and classes meet on the Rollins campus.